carmina-hatnean/Bugs/README.md

 **Description**

-I tried to access the website from the phone and I discovered that it isn't responsive and the buttons and text are too small.
+I tried to access the website from the phone and I discovered that it isn't responsive.
+The buttons and text are too small.

 **Steps to reproduce**